With over 25 years of experience and proven results, our approach is centred on the following:

 Ganbina acknowledges that Aboriginal and Torres Strait Islander children and young people face challenges beyond just staying in school and transitioning to work.

 Many begin school developmentally behind, largely due to the intergenerational effects of limited access to education.
-In response, Ganbina delivers a suite of programs, such as the Accelerated Learning Program in English and Mathematics, designed to bring students up to the same academic level as their peers and keep them engaged.
+In response, Ganbina delivers a suite of programs designed to bring students up to the same academic level as their peers and keep them engaged.

 By addressing these root causes, Ganbina is committed to providing sustainable, long-term solutions for educational and employment equality.